When Divorce and Bankruptcy Over-Lap

 Financial difficulties can lead to major problems in a marriage.
 One spouse may have accumulated an overwhelming amount of debt, including credit card debt, that the parties cannot possibly re-pay.
 In these situations, bankruptcy is an option to consider.

-At Stange Law Firm, PC, we offer caring and representation for those considering bankruptcy and divorce in Missouri, Illinois, Kansas and Oklahoma.
+At Stange Law Firm, PC, we offer caring and representation for those considering bankruptcy and divorce in Missouri, Illinois, Kansas, Oklahoma and Nebraska.
 Being burdened with debt is hard by itself.
 Going through a divorce simultaneously can make it tremendously worse.
 Our attorneys understand and will provide you with the caring, honest advice you need in this situation.

 Talk to a St. Louis divorce lawyer about the issues you face.
 You can also contact us online.